EDDI-Conferences/eddi-conferences.github.io/README.md

 ```

-It will return in the following format"
+It will return in the following format:

 ```
 @misc{gregory_2024_14825677,